 Module 2: Accessible Documents

-Participate in a 1-hour webinar on August 30th, 2018 from 4-5 PM Eastern.
-If you are unable to attend, a recording will be provided.
+Start by watching a 1-hour webinar recording.
 The webinar will introduce some of the skills you will learn in this module, including how to:

 - Add alternative text to images and other visuals to make them accessible to screen reader users

 - Use headings, unique slide titles and descriptive hyperlinks to ensure documents are easy to navigate